flvent-englishman/bookmarklets/README.md

 Change the tab's name & favicon to nothing.
 ### Kill Tab
 Deletes the document's body, might be useful (but probably not).
+### Tab Spam
+Literally just a big middle finger to people peering at your tabs.